tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ## How will this be applicable to Tari?

-Tari is a high-throughput protocol that will need to handle tens of thousands of transactions per second.
+Tari is a high-throughput protocol that will need to handle real world transaction volumes.
 For example, Big Neon, the initial business application to be built on top of the Tari block chain requires high volume transactions in a short time, especially when tickets sales open and when tickets will be redeemed at an event.
+Imagine filling an 85,000 seat stadium with 72 entrance queues on match days.
+Serialized real world scanning boils down to ~500 tickets in 4 minutes, or ~2 spectators allowed access per second per queue.

 This will be impossible to do with parent block chain scaling solutions.

 ## Layer 2 scaling current initiatives